esimkowitz/cpds/README.md

-# Code Plagiarism Detection Script
+# CSE 132 Code Plagiarism Detection Scripts

 Created for CSE 132 at Washington University in St. Louis.
 This will pull repositories from a Github organization and send files to MOSS.